 Department of Geography

 Dr. Barnes received her Ph.D. in sustainable development from Columbia University in 2010 and held a postdoctoral fellowship with the Yale Climate & Energy Institute and Yale School of Forestry & Environmental Studies from 2011 to 2013.
-She joined the University of South Carolina in 2013 as an assistant professor in the Department of Geography with a joint appointment in the School of Earth, Ocean and Environment.
+She has been at the University of South Carolina since 2013 and is jointly appointed between the Department of Geography and the School of Earth, Ocean and Environment.

 Dr. Barnes's research examines the culture and politics of resource use and environmental change in the Middle East.
 Her award-winning first book, Cultivating the Nile: The Everyday Politics of Water in Egypt (Duke University Press, 2014) is an ethnographic study of water and the politics surrounding its use.
 In subsequent work, she explored the intersections of climate change, water, and agriculture, focusing on how scientific understandings of climate change and its impact on the water resources of the Nile Basin are produced, interpreted, and negotiated.
 Related to this research interest, Dr. Barnes co-edited a collection of anthropological essays on climate change with Michael Dove, Climate Cultures: Anthropological Perspectives on Climate Change (Yale University Press, 2015).

 - GEOG 347: Water as a Resource